brinxmat/json-ld-course/docs/JSON-LD-WS.md

 So what is JSON-LD?

-* a graph data model in JSON
+* a graph data model in JSON (a document?)
 * somewhat compatible with RDF
-* JSON
+* it is JSON if it is nothing else
 * a format for linked data on the Web

 ## Javascript Object Notation for Linking Data

-Note that the name JSON-LD is not "linked data", but "for linking data".
+Note that the LD in the name JSON-LD is not "linked data", but "for linking data".
 Linked data is — whether we like it or not — closely tied to RDF and the traditional semantic web, even though this is not necessarily entailed by the term (RDF is simply a *best practice recommendation* in Berners-Lee's [Five star linked data concept](https://www.w3.org/DesignIssues/LinkedData.html)).

 JSON-LD provides a packaging for data that allows us to use linked data in a simple way that will not get in the way for users who are not interested in the semantics of the terms, but just want quick-and-dirty access to the data.
 This means for most native JSON-LD that little tooling is required beyond the standard JSON parser, which means that developers don't need to care about or understand the Semantic Web to use the data.